holos-run/holos/doc/design/v1beta1/rendering.md

 `onceWithLock`, quoted [above](#the-per-component-chart-cache)), v1beta1
 lifts the same once-only semantics into the graph: the dedup is a node, the ordering is an edge, and the scheduler provides the mutual exclusion for free.
-A component whose chart is already committed inside its module (the hermetic-vendoring convention of the [README](README.md#normative-the-transparency-principle)) needs no pull: its `Helm` task gets no vendor edge and reads the committed chart.
+The key deliberately excludes repository credentials — chart identity is content, not access: `Helm` tasks sharing a key MUST declare identical `repository.auth` configurations or the graph build fails naming the conflicting canonical IDs, and the vendor task pulls with the agreed configuration, so credential selection never depends on scan order.
+A component whose chart is committed inside its module (the hermetic-vendoring convention of the [README](README.md#normative-the-transparency-principle)) needs no pull: its `Helm` task gets no vendor edge and reads the committed chart.